 - Answer questions relating to scientific integrity and handle allegations of misconduct (concerning individuals employed by or working at Inserm)

-Complaints and questions may be made to the RIO by any Inserm staff member or any person working in an Inserm-accredited lab.
+Complaints and questions may be made to the Office for Research Integrity by any Inserm staff member or any person working in an Inserm-accredited lab.

 The French National Charter for Research Integrity